jdjakub/phd-thesis/ch-tech-dims.md

 While we do have new ideas to propose, part of our contribution is integrating a wide range of *existing* concepts under a common umbrella.
 This work is spread out across different domains, but each part connects to programming systems or focuses on a specific characteristic they may have.

 \paragraph{From languages to systems.}
 Our approach lies between a narrow focus on programming languages and a broad focus on programming as a socio-political and cultural subject.
 Our concept of a programming system is technical in scope, although we acknowledge the technical side often has important social implications as in the case of the "Adoptability" dimension (Section\ \ref{adoptability}).
 This contrasts with the more socio-political focus found in Tchernavskij\ \cite{TcherDiss} or in software studies\ \cite{SwStudies}.
-It overlaps with Kell's conceptualization of UNIX, Smalltalk, and Operating Systems generally\ \cite{KellOS}, and we have ensured that UNIX has a place in our framework.
+It overlaps with Kell's conceptualization of Unix, Smalltalk, and Operating Systems generally\ \cite{KellOS}, and we have ensured that Unix has a place in our framework.

 The distinction between more narrow _programming languages_ and broader _programming systems_ is more subtle.
 Richard Gabriel noted an invisible paradigm shift from the study of "systems" to the study of "languages" in computer science\ \cite{PLrev}, and this observation informs our distinction here.
 One consequence of the change is that a *language* is often formally specified apart from any specific implementations, while *systems* resist formal specification and are often *defined by* an implementation.
 We recognize programming language implementations as a *small region* of the space of possible systems, at least as far as interaction and notations might go.
 Hence we refer to the *interactive programming system* aspects of languages, such as text editing and command-line workflow.